Logo Voyage

 Scrambling, jamming and spoofing

-When your device loses signal, or the signal gets too inaccurate, you need traditional navigation techniques and a reliable offline map.
-If you use an autopilot, your car's GPS or other automated systems, you need to be prepared, as they may continue to update your position according to defaults with little connection to reality – for short breaks in the signal, this gives a smoother experience, but in the case of jams, you may not notice until too late.
+When GPS fails (your device loses signal, or the signal gets too inaccurate, or your device dies), you need traditional navigation techniques and a reliable offline map.
+If you use an autopilot, your car's GPS or other automated systems, you need to be prepared, as they may continue to choose directions with little connection to reality.
+In the case of jams, you may not notice until too late – and if your course in an archipelago is adjusted according to a spoofed position, you will quickly run aground.
+Systems should get updated to partly compensate for these problems, but there is no way to make them immune.
+A traditional compass and a flashlight may be a good investment if you plan on traveling far away from infrastructure.

 Stay safe

-If you're driving, be careful of dangerous or remote roads.
-River crossings, mountain passes and poor road surfaces aren't always taken into account by all navigation software.
-In some instances, the shortest route might also take you through unsafe areas (for example the shortest from Cape Town Airport to Cape Town City Centre take you through the shanty towns in the Cape Flats).
+• The suggested route might take you through unsafe areas (for example the shortest from Cape Town Airport to Cape Town City Centre take you through the shanty towns in the Cape Flats).
 Do a sanity check to make sure you're taking the main road.
-Try and navigate to an address or a known place.
-If you're carrying bikes on the roof, don't drive under a low bridge just because a car GPS says this is a fine route.
-Pay attention to the roads.

 Privacy

-For technical reasons, it is not possible to track your position using GPS (or GNSS) alone as transmissions only go in one direction: The satellites transmit a time signature and your receiver uses that to calculate your position – that's it.
+It is not possible for someone else to track your position using GPS (or GNSS) alone.
+Transmissions only go in one direction: the satellites transmit a time signature and your receiver uses that to calculate your position – that's it.
 Thus, an old-fashioned hand-held GPS device without mobile network connectivity is not a concern for your privacy.

-Things can change quite dramatically, though, when using navigation on your mobile phone.
-The navigation app has access to your location, and may record your location history or even share it with service providers.
-Most modern phones allow you to limit which apps have access to your location information.
-These permissions and limits are found in the phone settings, and it is worth checking to limit apps with location access if you are concerned about privacy.
+Things change dramatically, though, when using navigation on your mobile phone.
+The navigation app has access to your location, and may record your location history or share it with other entities.
+This is more-likely-than-not the business model behind your "free" app.
+While phones allow you to limit which apps have access to your location information, removing this permission from your map app makes it much less useful.
+If you are concerned about privacy, you should choose navigation apps carefully and check your phone's settings to limit what other apps get location access.

 See also